dhui808/software-concepts/git/README.md

     git checkout -b new_branch
     git push -u origin new_branch
     Note: unstaged local changes are not committed and pushed to the remote.
+    -u option links the local branch with the remote branch

 ### How to display the parent branches of the current branch?
     git log --decorate --simplify-by-decoration --oneline